 What if you get "Extra Help" from Medicare to help pay your prescription drug costs?

 Can you get the discounts?

-No. If you get "Extra Help," you already get coverage for your prescription drug costs during the coverage gap.
+Most of our members get "Extra Help" from Medicare to pay for their prescription drug plan costs.
+If you get "Extra Help," the Medicare Coverage Gap Discount Program does not apply to you.
+If you get "Extra Help", you already have coverage for your prescription drug costs during the coverage gap.